-CCR&Rs and licensed centers under contract with DHS determine and deduct the child care copayment from child care payments they provide.
-When a client receives child care from a CCR&R or licensed center under contract with DHS, do not subtract an additional copayment from any child care payment the FCRC provides as an employment expense or as a temporary need for work and training.
+CCR&R Agencies and Site Administered Providers (centers under contract with DHS) determine and deduct the child care copayment from child care payments they provide.
+When a client receives child care from a CCR&R Agency or Site Administered Provider, do not subtract an additional copayment from any child care payment the FCRC provides as an employment expense or as a temporary need for work and training.

-When the client does not receive child care from a CCR&R or licensed center under contract with DHS, the FCRC determines and subtracts the copayment amount from a child care payment issued as an employment expense or as a temporary need for work and training, except as follows.
+When the client does not receive child care from a CCR&R Agency or Site Administered Provider, the FCRC determines and subtracts the copayment amount from a child care payment issued as an employment expense or as a temporary need for work and training, except as follows.